Evolutionary Reinforcement Learning for Sample-Efficient Multiagent Coordination: Background and Related Work

 \textbf{Related Work}: \cite{lowe2017multi} introduced MADDPG which tackled the inherent non-stationarity of a multiagent learning environment by leveraging a critic which had full access to the joint state and action during training. \cite{foerster2018counterfactual} utilized a similar setup with a centralized critic across agents to tackle StarCraft micromanagement tasks.
 An algorithm that could explicitly model other agents' learning was investigated in \cite{foerster2018learning}.
 However, all these approaches rely on a dense agent reward that properly captures the team objective.
 Methods to solve for these types of agent-specific reward functions were investigated in \cite{li2012optimal} but were limited to tasks with strong simulators where tree-based planning could be used.

-A closely related work to MERL is \citep{liu2019emergent} where Population-Based Training (PBT) \citep{jaderberg2017} is used to optimize the relative importance between a collection of dense, shaped rewards automatically during training.
-This can be interpreted as a singular central reward function constructed by scalarizing a collection of reward signals where the scalarization coefficients are adaptively learned during training.
-In contrast, MERL optimizes its reward functions independently with information transfer across them facilitated through shared replay buffers and policy migration directly.
+A closely related work to MERL is \citep{liu2019emergent} where Population-Based Training (PBT) \citep{jaderberg2017} is used to optimize the relative importance between a collection of dense, shaped rewards alongside their discount rates automatically during training.
+This can be interpreted as a singular central reward function constructed by scalarizing a collection of reward signals where the scalarization coefficients and discount rates are adaptively learned during training.
+PBT-MARL a powerful method that can leverage complex mixtures of its reward signals throughout training.
+However, it still relies on finding ideal mixing function between rewards signals to drive learning.
+In contrast, MERL optimizes its reward functions independently, relying instead on information transfer across them to drive learning.
+This is facilitated through shared replay buffers and policy migration directly.
 This form of information transfer through a shared replay buffer has been explored extensively in recent literature \citep{colas2018, khadka2019cerl}.